anbkderivatives/WordsSearch-Kryptolekso/README.md

 # WordsSearch-Kryptolekso
-Join letters to create words from an existing corpus words
+Join letters to create words from an existing word corpus.
+This edition is experimented